raajtilaksarma/tweetpolar/README.md

 # tweetpolar
-A web app to find the most polarised tweet containing a string
+A web app to find the top 10 most polarised recent tweets containing a string!